kartchnb/AutoTowersGenerator/README.md

 - I've done my best with this plugin, but I'm far from understanding everything about Cura and I'm still fairly new to Python.
 I'm confident there are many things that are wrong or could be improved and suggestions are heartily welcomed.
 There are few things I excel at, but getting things wrong is one of them.

-- Finally, please enjoy the 10 seconds you save printing your calibration tower!
-Use them profitably.
+- Finally, share and enjoy!